System Recovery I

 - Doc.
 Read some good advice on using the rescue system.

 The rescue needs only system memory to work, which means you can remove the CD after boot (e.g. to use the drive to mount another CD).
-The software contained in the rescue system allows you to

 - delete, move, copy, (un)archive, (de)compress and create files, directories and symlinks to files;